-event category full term short term specifications standard patient protection patient suicide, or attempted suicide, while being cared for in a healthcare facility suicide Defined as events that result from patient actions after admission to a healthcare facility.
-Excludes deaths resulting from self-inflicted injuries that were the reason for admission to the healthcare facility.
-NQF implementation guidance This event is not intended to capture patient suicide or attempted suicide when the patient is not physically present in the "healthcare facility".
+event category full term short term specifications standard patient protection patient suicide, attempted suicide, or suicide Includes events that result from patient actions NQF self-harm that results in serious after they present themselves for care in a 3C injury, while being cared for in a healthcare setting. healthcare setting Excludes deaths resulting from self-inflicted injuries that were the reason for admission/presentation to the healthcare facility.

+This event is not intended to capture patient suicide or attempted suicide when the patient is not physically present in the "healthcare setting" as defined in the glossary.